stackerdude/watch_edition/Tutorial:-Creating-your-first-page.md

 ```
 Run the tests with `./go test:dev`.
 This will continually run the tests as you make changes to your code.

-This test should fail along lines similar to the the following:
+This test should fail with an output similar to the following:
 ```bash

 FAIL  client/spec/pages/homePage.spec.js